donphi/slidev/presentation/slides.md

 ### Everyone knows management matters.
 No one systematically measures it.

-- Every investor says "we back great management teams"
+- Every investor says "we back great management team"
 - No one has a repeatable, quantitative framework to identify them
 - We built one, and it generates alpha